Dollar slips on $2 trillion U.S. plan, 'riskier' currencies gain

 “There’s a lot of reasons to believe that we’re not out of the woods yet.
 People still feel that the downside risk is far more prevalent,” said Chris Weston, head of research at Melbourne brokerage Pepperstone.

-Reporting by Iain Withers; Additional reporting by Tom Westbrook; Editing by Alexander Smith
+Reporting by Iain Withers; Additional reporting by Tom Westbrook in SINGAPORE; Editing by Alexander Smith and Alex Richardson